gregsaun/prusa_i3_bear_upgrade/README.md

 ## License

-This repository and all its files are licensed under the GPLv3 license.
+The Bear frame is licensed under the GPLv3 license.
 Here is a quick summary; for more details please check the LICENSE file.

 What you __can__ do:
   * Modify